Protected animal scientific or educational purposes permits—non-protected areas

-On non-protected areas, such as public purposes reserves and private land, you will need a permit to take, use, keep or interfere with protected animals for either scientific or educational purposes.
-Protected plants are not subject to scientific or educational purposes permits, but you may need a permit to clear, harvest or grow protected plants.
+On non-protected areas, such as public purpose reserves, nature refuges, freehold land, state forests, marine parks and recreation areas, you will need to obtain a Scientific Purposes Permit or an Educational Purposes Permit.
+Protected plants in non-protected areas are not subject to scientific or educational purposes permits, but you may need a permit to clear, harvest or grow protected plants.

 A Scientific Purposes Permit or an Educational Purposes Permit can be issued under the Nature Conservation Act 1992.

 - A government department conducting research including fauna surveys, for example pre-development, or to research how effective a wildlife crossing is.